lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 ## Learning Objectives

 1. Describe the decisions you experimented with and how they are intertwined with other decisions and clinic outcomes over time.

 2. Test your understanding of the causal system story by describing what’s happening when it produces a system behavior over time.

-3. Apply your thinking to anticipate the short and long term trends in your team's care quality under different decision scenarios.
+3. Apply your thinking to anticipate the short and long term trends in your team’s care quality under different decision scenarios.

 ### Let's get started: